magland/ml_kilosort/README.md

 git clone https://github.com/magland/ml_kilosort.git
 ```

-If it's running, restart the processing daemon:
+If the processing daemon is running, restart it:

 ```bash
 mp-daemon-restart